 Ransacked is a 3D third-person thieving game where the player controls a thief who can steal just about everything.
 The thief has no limit to how much they can put in their bag, except how much they can carry.
 Players must balance risk and reward in the loot they steal while avoiding detection by the roving guards.

 Ransacked is a PC game developed by a team of 12 over a 16 week period in Unreal Engine 4.
 It can be downloaded here for free on Itch.io.
-A controller is recommended for play.
+An Xbox controller is recommended for play.

 What I Did:

-- Balanced the gameplay values (weight, worth, volume, etc.) of 200+ loot items for desired player runtime
+- Balanced gameplay values (weight, worth, volume) of 200+ loot items

-- Designed and implemented a system for curated-random loot placement based around key locations and even distribution between houses
+- Designed and implemented a spawning system for curated-random loot placement

-- Arranged the environmental sets for the changing Thieves Guild states
+- Arranged the environmental sets for the changing Thieves Guild hub states

 – Featured on PC Gamer’s Free Games of the week